-So what makes IMC different than traditional interactive content?
-It has the following characteristics:
+So, if marketers are in agreement that "interactivity" is important, what makes IMC different than traditional interactive content?
+I have defined it as content that has all four of the following characteristics:

-b) it's usually sought out by the prospect from the business
+b) It's usually sought out by the prospect from the business, but not always

 Before getting into the specific examples, it's worth noting that there are some gray areas within and between these definitions.
 The important take-away is to ask yourself what brand value proposition(s) does your business have that can be translated into interactive marketing content?

-When I worked as the marketing director at MINDBODY, I mined our clients' aggregated business data to identifiy important trends, including year-over-year sales increases and the number of hours saved in administrative time.
-For example, salon owners may have originally scheduled appointments manually over the phone, whereas once they started using the SaaS platform, those appointments could be made automatically through the website.
+When I worked as the marketing director at MINDBODY, I mined our clients' aggregated business data to identifiy important trends, including year-over-year sales increases and the number of hours they saved in administrative time once they began using the software.
+For example, salon owners may have originally scheduled appointments manually over the phone, which ate up a certain amount of staff time each day, whereas once they started using the SaaS platform, those appointments could be made automatically through the website.

 I used these two pieces of data and asked our developers to create a simple calculator that would help other salon owners determine what type of revenue growth and reduction in operational expenses they might expect if they transitioned to MINDBODY.

 Since the data varied by industry, the calculations happening on the back-end would produce different results for each prospect.
+A big box gym would have different metrics than a yoga studio, for instance.
 The prospect also entered their specific wage information, creating another unique data point.

-This ROI tool became one of our most successful interactive content marketing tools, playing a significant role in sales conversions.
+This somewhat rudimentary ROI calculator became one of our most successful interactive content marketing tools, playing a significant role in sales conversions.
 Though we did not require any contact information to use the calculator, you could easily turn this into a lead generator by requiring an email address to which the results could be sent.

-Calculators are being used effectively in the banking and fitness industries to calculate things like mortgage payments and body mass index.
+Calculators are also being used effectively as IMCs in the banking and fitness industries to calculate things like mortgage payments and body mass index.

 As VP of Marketing at Digital West, which is a data services and telecom provider, I wanted to create interactive tools that would both educate prospects and gently guide them to our services.
 Some of our services were very technical in nature, so I strove for messaging that was easy-to-understand.